ovn-org/ovn/Documentation/internals/security.rst

 ::

     * Title: The CVE identifier, a short description of the vulnerability.
-The title should mention Open vSwitch.
+The title should mention OVN.

       In email, the title becomes the subject.
 Pre-release advisories are often passed around in encrypted email, which have plaintext